Hastag-Deepak-Poudel/Hastag-Deepak-Poudel-ecommerce-react-django-k8s/EKS-SETUP.md

 			terraform plan
 			terraform apply

 		PS.
-It is the possible to run our app in the eks cluster using our free-tier account because the resources available for free-tier is not enough to run the app smoothly.
+It is not the possible to run our app in the eks cluster using our free-tier account because the resources available for free-tier is not enough to run the app smoothly.

 When the cluster is created,